Isaiah 15:1-18:7, Galatians 1:1-24, Psalms 58:1-11, Proverbs 23:12

 Introduction to the book of Galatians:

-dailyaudiobible.com is the website, of course, and its home base for the global campfire community, its where you find out what’s going on around here.
+dailyaudiobible.com is the website, it is home base, and it is where you find out what is going on around here.

-If you want to partner with the Daily Audio Bible, you can do that dailyaudiobible.com as well.
-There’s a link on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
+There is a link that lives on the homepage.
+I can’t thank you enough.
+I can’t thank you enough for your partnership.
+Thank you.
+If you’re using the Daily Audio Bible app, you can press the Give button in the upper right- hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise: